ADHD Coaching for Solicitors & Barristers

 Completely.
 Coaching is not a clinical service and does not create a medical record.
 I do not contact your employer, your regulator, or anyone else.
 Our conversations are between us.

-I think I have ADHD but I haven’t been diagnosed.
+I think I have ADHD or AuDHD but I haven’t been diagnosed.
 Can I still work with you?

 Yes.
 Many of my clients come to coaching before or without a formal diagnosis.
 A diagnosis is not required.